status-im/status-security/process/github-issues.md

         - `severity:high`
         - `severity:critical`
         - `severity:undetermined`
+      - Use [this](https://www.first.org/cvss/calculator/3.0) resource to help guide which label is appropriate.
 - a `status` label **MUST** be added to every issue
     - The following options are available:
         - `status:information-needed`